 Participants were asked to provide information on the method they used to monitor wetweather overflows.
 The most sophisticated method is calibrated hydraulic models, followed by uncalibrated hydraulic models, monitoring of overflow points with SCADA, and verbal reports.
-Figure 11 shows the number of participants using each of the monitoring methods.
+Figure 11 shows the most sophisticated modelling method broken down by the number of participants using it.

-Figure 12 shows the average reported number of overflows per 1,000 properties for each of the different monitoring methods.
-Participants relying on verbal reports recorded an average 0.295 overflows per 1,000 properties they serviced, while those utilising calibrated hydraulic models recorded an average over five times this figure, with over 1.514 overflows per 1,000 properties.
+Figure 12 shows the average reported number of overflows per 1,000 properties categorised by the most sophisticated modelling method employed by the participant.
+Participants relying on verbal reports recorded an average 0.295 overflows per 1,000 properties they serviced, while those utilising calibrated hydraulic models recorded an average over five times this figure, with 1.514 overflows per 1,000 properties.
 This suggests under-reporting of wet-weather overflows is occurring amongst participants yet to develop sophisticated approaches for wet-weather overflow management.